OathPros/COMP3/source/guidelines/app-naming.rst

 * How unique the name is compared with other apps.
 * Whether the name has a pleasant sound when spoken aloud.
-* If the name reflects the overall character of you app.
+* If the name reflects the overall character of your app.